dolph/recipes/breakfast/chilaquiles.md

 Cook over medium heat until salsa just begins to dry up.
 Add and lower heat:

-- 6 eggs, beaten
+- 6 eggs

-When eggs are nearly cooked, add and fold together:
+When whites are starting to solidify, break yolks, add the following, and fold it all together:

 - 1 heaping tablespoon chunky salsa
 - Tortilla strips